2025 Joint Insolvency Examination registrations are open - click for more information.

 UK National Risk Assessment

-As stated above, regulation 16 of the Money Laundering Regulations requires the Treasury and the Home Office to undertake an assessment of (and report on) the risks of money laundering and terrorist financing affecting the United Kingdom.
-This National Risk Assessment (NRA) must, among other things, identify the sectors or areas of lower and greater risk of money laundering and terrorist financing.
-The Treasury and the Home Office must prepare a joint report setting out the findings of the NRA, and they must ensure that the NRA is kept up-to-date.
+As stated above, Regulation 16 of the Money Laundering Regulations requires HM Treasury and the Home Office to assess and report on the risks of money laundering and terrorist financing (ML/TF) affecting the UK.
+The National Risk Assessment (NRA) identifies sectors or areas of higher and lower risk, and must be kept up to date to reflect evolving threats and trends.

-‘There continues to be a risk that criminals will exploit company liquidation and associated services … to mask the audit trail of money laundered through a company.
-Regulatory guidance, increased supervision and strict legislative requirements on [accountancy service providers] go some way to mitigate the risks of providing these services.’
+“There continues to be a risk that criminals will exploit company liquidation and associated services (including insolvency practice, which may be conducted by certain accountancy professionals) to mask the audit trail of money laundered through a company.”

 IPA’s AML sectoral risk assessment